 Sometimes when a bearded dragon is stressed it may not bask for several days.
 A bearded dragon not receiving the proper basking temperatures will not stay in good health for very long.
 Once again, use a good thermometer to observe the temperatures.

 Try switching the cooler side of the terrarium with the basking side.
-This may force the beardie to be in the basking area, which could help to perk it up a bit.
+This may force the bearded dragon to be in the basking area, which could help to perk it up a bit.

 You can help reduce this by placing a terrarium or aquarium background, on the sides and back of the terrarium.